 Brewing Innovation | Courses

 The minor was designed as an interdisciplinary minor to complement disciplinary majors in the sciences, humanities, communications, design and innovation.
 The core of the minor is built around four required courses.
-More information about content of these courses can be found below.
+These courses cannot be taken independently as one-offs.
+In order to take these classes, you must apply and be admitted into the minor.

 BRIN 322: Advanced Brewing Laboratory (4cr)